 The Visualizer will give you a selection of color schemes down the left-hand side of the page.
 Once you click on one, it adjusts the home image to the right so you can visualize your new home.

-Once you’ve selected a color scheme, you’ll then see a second column which lets you select different colors for each element (such as trim, door, window frames, garage, etc.).
+Once you’ve selected a color scheme, you’ll then see a second column that lets you select different colors for each element (such as trim, door, window frames, garage, etc.).

 As you click on each option to change your selection, the home image will update, and you can look at it and decide whether it appeals to your taste or not.